kazimanil/project_kaf/README.md

-# Hodja
+# Project KAF

-This repository aims to store generic functions created by LAAAPS team.
-It is possible that the codes are compiled within an R library in near future.
-This repository will include:

-* R or R Markdown themes
-* R functions
+In this repository I aim to store my default settings, customisations and custom functions.
+KAF stands for Kazım Anıl Functionality.

 ## Functions Included

 ### dist_calc.R

 Calculates the distance of two locations based on the longitude and latitudes.